nhuzaa/django-celery-starter/README.md

-# Vital Bio Backend
+# Vital Bio Device Test Dashboard

-A Django-based backend service for managing medical devices, test protocols, and results.
+A Django-based backend service for managing medical devices, test protocols, and test results.
+The frontend is built with React, and Celery is integrated for handling background tasks like sending emails upon specific actions.
+The application is containerized using Docker, with Docker Compose for service orchestration.

 ## Architecture